 We are also beginning to learn about rhyming words and the first sound a word begins with.

-In Reception the children are learning all of their letter sounds and when ready, learning some 'digraphs' (which is where two letters join together to make one sound like 'sh') following the Read, Write, Inc. Phonics scheme.
+In Reception the children are learning all of their letter sounds and some 'digraphs' (which is where two letters join together to make one sound like 'sh') following the Read, Write, Inc. Phonics scheme.

 The children are now applying their phonics in writing and reading and getting to take home a book from the ORT reading scheme.
 They also participate in shared (whole class) reading and stories linked to their topic.